Isis hippuris: Reproduction

-Taxonomy

-I. hippuris was first identified by Linnaeus, C. in 1758, added to the World Register of Marine Species by van der Land, J. in 2008, and confirmed by van Ofwegen, L. in 2010.
-The coral I. hippuris belongs to the Kingdom 'Animalia', Phylum 'Cnidaria', Class 'Anthozoa', Order 'Alcyonacea', Family 'Isididae', Genus, 'Isis', and Species 'Isis hippuris'.

-I. hippuris is a very plastic species, and as such is currently the only accepted species within the Genus 'Isis'.
-20 species have been submitted to the genus, yet none are distinct enough to be separated from I. hippuris.

-Uses
+Relation to humans

 The molecule Hippuristanol present in I. hippuris continues to be studied as a hypothetical approach to leukemia treatment.
-Hippuristanol is polyoxygenated, and is able to target and diminish the spread and presence of T-cell leukemia in organisms.Researchers have broken down the chemical makeup and studied the functions of Isis hippuris in order to truly determine if there is a correlation between the steroid hippuristanol, and the reduced number of leukemia cells in an organism exposed to hippuristanol.
+Hippuristanol is polyoxygenated, and is able to target and diminish the spread and presence of T-cell leukemia in organisms.
+Researchers have broken down the chemical makeup and studied the functions of Isis hippuris in order to truly determine if there is a correlation between the steroid hippuristanol, and the reduced number of leukemia cells in an organism exposed to hippuristanol.
 Continuing to research the rate at which hippuristanol is able to eliminate leukemia, and the effectiveness, may ultimately result in a major medical breakthrough.

-History and Naming

-Due to its unique structure, the I. hippuris coral was widely sought after, and desired throughout Indonesia.
-The species was named after the Egyptian Goddess, Isis, and used as decoration to represent a symbol of beauty and wealth.
-The Egyptian Goddess, Isis, was an ancient symbol of motherhood and healing.
-Furthermore, Isis was looked up to and highly admired across Egypt, for her positive impact on the environment around her, and her beauty, similarly to the I. hippuris coral.
-As mentioned above, the molecule Hippuristanol may be utilized in the cancer healing realm, and come full circle by living out the origin of the name Isis.

 Conservation Status

 As I. hippuris is found primarily in coral reefs, it has been affected by the overall destruction of coral reefs by man.
-The Wakatobi Marine National Park, I. hippuris’s main habitat, is in theory protected by local government from destructive actions, but in practice the protection is not properly enforced.
+The Wakatobi Marine National Park, I. hippuriss main habitat, is in theory protected by local government from destructive actions, but in practice the protection is not properly enforced.
 Additionally, there is a lack of education provided to the local community about the importance of these coral reefs for the worldwide ecosystem, which also contributes to its destruction.

 In addition to the typical endangerment that a coral would receive from mankind, I. hippuris has also been sought after and collected for its medicinal purposes.
 The Indonesian government has placed a protective ban on the collection of I. hippuris, in attempts to let the species re-flourish.